-We could read 1 as being obviously true.
-A few clicks and a real package arrives at your door.
-Your online life on Lyft brings a meatspace car and driver to the door.
+It is possible to read #1 as obviously true.
+A few clicks and a real tangible package arrives at the door.
+Online life on Lyft brings a meatspace car and driver to the door.
 But these claims are consistent with the ontological prioritization of the offline world.
 On such a view, perhaps the offline world acquires its reality from the effects it has in the real world.
 It is real only insofar as it reaches into the real world.
 Zuckerberg appears to assume something like this.

-But with reflection we see that, though there are indeed distinctions to be made, we cannot justify any ontological prioritization.
+On reflection, though there are indeed distinctions to be made, it is impossible to justify any ontological prioritization.
 The online/offline distinction does not correspond to distinct levels of reality.
 Where do your clicks on Amazon take place?
 Which aspects of a Lyft order are not in the real world?
 What would the process of “reaching into” the real world from somewhere not real look like?
 Where is the border?

 The superior view is 2.
-We can also read the views as consistent with each other: the online world affects the offline world because it is real.
-To be more precise, it is not that both worlds affect each other but that there is only one world, and in it, some actions involve particular technological innovations.
-We say those actions take place online.
+The online world affects the offline world because it is real.
+To be more precise, it is not that both worlds affect each other but that there is only one world.
+In the world, some actions involve particular technologies.
+Those actions take place online.
 Some real entities are online.
 Ontological prioritization inferred from the cyberspace/meatspace distinction is a mistake.

-Again, we are able to make distinctions.
 There are different forms of human interaction, some of which involve the internet.
 There is undoubtedly a difference between talking to someone through Twitter direct messages and talking to their physical face from across a table.
 They share some features and differ with respect to others.
-One might even prefer one over the other (though I encourage you to be critical about why).
-The internet enables new forms of counterfeit.
+One might even prefer one over the other.
 The difference, however, does not constitute two levels of reality.
 One is no more real than the other.
-It is not that you’re having a truly real conversation when you’re sitting with the person but not when you’re texting, emailing, or handwriting letters.
-Ask yourself what marker of reality a text conversation are subtracted, nothing would be left.
+What markers of reality does a text conversation lack?
+If all the real actions involved in a text conversation are subtracted, nothing would be left.

-We might also use the ontology to justify or create an emotional gap between the online and offline worlds.
-I take this to be Couts’ main concern.
+The ontology also justifies or generates an emotional gap between the online and offline worlds.
 Many people are more prone to mock and threaten someone from behind a keyboard than they would be if the person were standing in front of them.
-Obviously bullying should be wrong across all domains.
-If we stress that there is no ontological hierarchy, perhaps we would view issues like online bullying differently.
+Bullying should be wrong across all domains and in its various manifestations.
+By stressing that there is no ontological hierarchy, issues like online bullying could be viewed differently.

-We assume because of the ontology that people who spend a lot of time online aren’t living an ideal life.
-Although the conclusion might be true in many cases, we need to reflect on the premises.
-What I am saying is consistent with claims that we should “unplug” or that too much of our life is online.
-Those claims, however, aren’t true because online life is ontologically deficient.
+The folk ontology is taken to lead to the view that people who spend a lot of time online aren’t living good lives.
+Although the conclusion might be true in many cases, the premises deserve scrutiny.
+Criticism of the ontology is consistent with claims that people should “unplug” or that too much of life is online.
+The claims, however, aren’t true because online life is ontologically deficient.
 People should spend less time smoking cigarettes.
-That is not because you aren’t experiencing “real” life when they’re smoking.
+That is not because they aren’t experiencing “real” life when they’re smoking.
 In fact, it is challenging to see how something can be deleterious if it is not real (and not an illusion or hallucination).
 Judgments about how online activities are part of a good life need to be more nuanced.